Tax Management India. Com

 X X X X Extracts X X X X

-..... ts.
-Whether the arbitration Clause No. 55 of the Contract empowering the Principal Secretary/Secretary (Irrigation), State of Uttarakhand to appoint an arbitrator of his choice is in conflict with the decision of this Court in the case of Perkins Eastman [ 2019 (11) TMI 1154 - SUPREME COURT] ? - HELD THAT:- There are a plethora of judgments of this Court even prior to the amendment of Section 12, where courts have appointed the arbitrators, giving a go-by to the agreed arbitration clause in certain contingencies and situations, having regard to the provisions of unamended Section 11(8) of the Act which, inter alia, provided that while appointing the arbitrator, Chief Justice, or the person or the institution designated by him, shall have regard to the other conditions as are likely to secure the appointment of an independent and impartial arbitrator.
+.....
+Clause No. 55 of the Contract empowering the Principal Secretary/Secretary (Irrigation), State of Uttarakhand to appoint an arbitrator of his choice is in conflict with the decision of this Court in the case of Perkins Eastman [ 2019 (11) TMI 1154 - SUPREME COURT] ? - HELD THAT:- There are a plethora of judgments of this Court even prior to the amendment of Section 12, where courts have appointed the arbitrators, giving a go-by to the agreed arbitration clause in certain contingencies and situations, having regard to the provisions of unamended Section 11(8) of the Act which, inter alia, provided that while appointing the arbitrator, Chief Justice, or the person or the institution designated by him, shall have regard to the other conditions as are likely to secure the appointment of an independent and impartial arbitrator.
 The courts in the United States of America have also deliberated upon the doctrine of unconscionability on numerous occasions.
 The Court of Appeal of California in the case of Patterson v.
-ITT Consumer Financial Corporation, had the occasion to consider whether the requirement for the claimants to pay a filing fee along with .....
+ITT Consumer Financial Corporation, had the occasion to consider whether the requirement for the claimants to pay a filing fee along with hearing fees for the purpose of resolv .....

 X X X X Extracts X X X X